Smulchman/gameboxd/README.md

 ## Questions

 If you have any questions, please contact us on our project GitHub at https://github.com/Smulchman/gameboxd.
-We will reach back to you as soon as possible
+We will reach back to you as soon as possible.
+Thank you